optivem/atdd-accelerator-template-java/monolith/README.md

 java -version
 ```

-Check that JAVA_HOME is set correctly & points to your JDK 21installation
+Check that JAVA_HOME is set correctly & points to your JDK 21 installation

 ```shell
 echo $env:JAVA_HOME